 Free Virtual Trading: I LOVE this feature and do not use it nearly enough.
 Do you have a stock strategy you want to try but aren’t quite ready to invest your own money?
 OptionsHouse gives you, with each account you open, a $5,000 virtual account, which you can use to test-run trading strategies.

 New Research Function: This is a new feature recently added to the platform which I absolutely love.
 OptionsHouse has created a centralized spot that lists analysts reports, technical events and competitor news (just to name a few) on specific companies.
 This new feature, along with their excellent charting functionality, allows you to make a more informed decision when comparing companies or funds to invest in.

 Advantages of OptionsHouse

 Low Initial Minimums: If you’re looking to open an account with OptionsHouse, there is a relatively low barrier to entry as there is a $1,000 account opening minimum.
-If you’re looking to trade on margin, it’s a minimum of $2,000, as it would be with any other brokerage.
+If you’re looking to trade on margin, it’s a minimum of $2,000, as it would be with any other brokerage per industry regulation.

 Disadvantages of OptionsHouse

 Light on the Mutual Funds: If you’re looking to trade mutual funds with OptionsHouse, you’ll have few options available.
-While the $9.95 commission is VERY reasonable, the selection is limited.
+While the $9.95 commission is VERY reasonable and competitive, the selection is limited.
 They offer roughly 1,000 no-load mutual funds.
 While it is good that they offer no-load funds, I would still like to see a more expansive offering from them.